PeerHerholz/Python_for_Psychologists_Winter2021/lecture/introduction/introduction_5.md

 - **optional**: a picture of your favorite animal
 Once you have everything, save the notebook and e-mail it to Peer.

-Please note that the deadline for the assignment is: 01/12/2021, 11:59 PM EST.
+Please note that the deadline for the assignment is: 08/12/2021, 11:59 PM EST.

 ### optional/reading/further materials

+<iframe width="560" height="315" src="https://www.youtube.com/embed/MHPGeQD8TvI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>